Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Related Work

 \textbf{Multi-task DT}.
-For RL, \citet{hu2023prompt} proposed to generate DT prompt candidates by perturbing the initial trajectory with Gaussian noise and using online or offline training to compute feedback for a ranking optimization algorithm.
-Similarly, the Prompt Diffuser~\citep{hu2024prompt} frames instruction optimization as a conditional generative modeling task, generating prompts starting from random noise.
-In contrast, our method focuses on constructing prompts from expert demonstrations, as noise-based approaches are not suitable in certain settings, such as discrete spaces. \citet{wang2024hierarchical} proposed hierarchical prompting that provides context-specific guidance through two levels of prompting: one that encapsulates task-specific information and another that uses a set of demonstration segments to guide the rollouts.
-Hyper-decision transformer~\citep{xu2023hyper} augmented the base DT with a hyper-network module to achieve adaptation to unseen novel tasks.
-However, both of those methods rely mainly on the presence of larger amounts of demonstration data, while our approach requires only a few demonstrations from which we learn to select the best prompt.
+For RL, \citet{hu2023prompt} proposed generating prompt candidates for PDT by perturbing initial trajectories with Gaussian noise and applying online or offline feedback to guide a ranking-based optimization.
+Prompt Diffuser~\citep{hu2024prompt} similarly frames instruction optimization as a conditional generative modeling task, synthesizing prompts from random noise.
+In contrast, our method constructs prompts directly from expert demonstrations, which is particularly beneficial in settings like discrete state and action spaces, where noise-based approaches are less effective.

+\citet{wang2024hierarchical} introduced hierarchical prompting, using two levels of context: one for encoding task-specific information and another for guiding rollouts via demonstration segments.
+Hyper-Decision Transformer~\citep{xu2023hyper} augments DT with a hyper-network for adaptation to novel tasks, but both methods rely on large quantities of demonstration data.
+Our method, by contrast, selects high-quality prompts from only a few expert trajectories.
+Other approaches focus on representation learning or adaptation, e.g., \citet{wang2024meta} focus on disentangled world models, while \citet{xie2023future} propose latent-variable conditioned RL and fine-tuning.
+Our approach avoids updating the transformer backbone and relies solely on test-time prompt optimization.

+Finally, MGPO~\citep{yuan2024pre} proposes a general framework for online prompt tuning.
+While sharing a similar goal, we provide a method to identify the best prompt from a demonstration dataset, while MGPO iteratively refines the prompt with data collected during online rollouts.

 \textbf{LLM for RL}.
 At the intersection of LLM and RL domains, \citet{yang2024pre} and the closely related LaMo method~\citep{shi2024unleashing} proposed leveraging a pre-trained LLM as an initializer for PDT, harnessing rich linguistic knowledge to boost performance on unseen tasks.
 In another work, \citet{zhengdecomposed} introduced an approach to decompose the prompt into cross-task and task-specific components, ensuring more robust test-time adaptation to unseen tasks.
 Furthermore, the model is initialized by incorporating parameters from a pre-trained language model to provide it with prior knowledge.
-Compared to those, our approach avoids reliance on an additional large model, sidestepping the fine-tuning and scalability challenges inherent in such methods.
+Compared to those, our approach avoids reliance on a dedicated LLM, sidestepping the fine-tuning and scalability challenges inherent in such methods.